Luxurycap/phinsaqu/README.md

-Web app

-for aquaculture startup
+Web app for an aquaculture startup.